Phillip-Healy/the-build-lab/README.md

 For this project I thought a site centered around my love of card games, showing off some free advice and entertaining opinions on the games that are out there, as well as some content locked behind a paywall for more serious enthusiasts would be perfect.

 At a certain point I realised my scope and content had gotten bloated and many things were not working.
 I tried to go to previous points in the version control and nothing ever felt right.
 I started again and used what I could to rebuild and get to a much cleaner more planned and directly designed place.
-This was a difficult and stressful desision, but I feel this paid off.
+This was a difficult and stressful desision, but I felt this would pay off.
 I stuck with the same repo to preserve record of the work I had put in.

-I went into this with so little time for many reasons, but worked myself to the bone to get it done and have something I can be proud of.
+I went into this with so little time for many reasons; family, new job, struggling with balancing depression/anxiety medications and newly diagnosed ADHD medications.
+But I worked myself to the bone to get it done and have something I can be proud of.

+This was ultimately not possible for me, and I'm sorry to submit work that will fail.

+I gave it everything I had and while I regret not having gotten help sooner this was everything I could do as I am now.
+Thank you to code institute and the ETB for the opportunity.

 ## Brief